abhi152003/speedrun_stylus/README.md

-# 🚩 Challenge #5 : ZKP - Age Verifier
+# 🚩 Challenge #5 : ZKP - Aadhaar Verifier

-🎫 Build an Age Verifier using Zero-Knowledge Proofs (ZKP) on Arbitrum Stylus:
+🎫 Build Privacy-Preserving Verifiers using Zero-Knowledge Proofs (ZKP) on Arbitrum Stylus:

-👷‍♀️ In this challenge, you'll build and deploy a smart contract that utilizes Zero-Knowledge Proofs for private age verification.
-You'll work with ZKP circuits, deploy them to an Arbitrum Stylus dev node, and create a frontend that allows users to generate and verify proofs! 🚀
+👷‍♀️ In this challenge, you'll explore a frontend that uses the Anon Aadhaar SDK to verify identity without revealing sensitive information.
+For advanced users, you can optionally deploy smart contracts to an Arbitrum Stylus dev node for custom verification logic. 🚀

-🌟 The final deliverable is a full-stack application featuring age verification.
-Deploy your contract to a testnet, then build and upload your app to a public web server.
+🌟 The final deliverable is a privacy-preserving Aadhaar identity verification application that uses zero-knowledge proofs.

 ### How ZKP Integration Works
-This project leverages Zero-Knowledge Proofs (ZKPs) to enable private verification of age on Arbitrum Stylus.
-Here's the workflow:
+This project leverages Zero-Knowledge Proofs (ZKPs) to enable private verification of Aadhaar identity:

-1. **Circuit Design**: The ZKP logic is defined in `.circom` files (e.g., `AgeVerifier.circom`) using the Circom language.
-These circuits encode the rules for verification (e.g., "is age ≥ 18?") without revealing the inputs.
-2. **Proof System Setup**: We use the `snarkjs` library with the Groth16 proving system to generate proving and verification keys.
-The trusted setup is simulated using a pre-existing `pot12_final.ptau` file.
+1. **Anon Aadhaar SDK**: We integrate [Anon Aadhaar](https://github.com/anon-aadhaar/anon-aadhaar), a privacy-preserving protocol for proving Aadhaar identity through zero-knowledge proofs.
+2. **Frontend Integration**: The Next.js frontend uses the Anon Aadhaar SDK for QR code verification and selective disclosure of identity information.
-3. **Contract Generation**: The verification key is exported to a Solidity contract (e.g., `AgeVerifier.sol`) that runs on Arbitrum Stylus, allowing on-chain verification of zk-proofs.
+3. **Advanced (Optional)**: For those wanting to modify the underlying circuits, verification keys can be exported to Solidity contracts that run on Arbitrum Stylus, allowing on-chain verification of zk-proofs.
-4. **Frontend Interaction**: The Next.js frontend uses WebAssembly (`.wasm`) outputs from Circom to generate proofs locally, which are then submitted to the deployed contract for verification.
-5. **Arbitrum Stylus Advantage**: Stylus' Rust-based environment enables efficient execution of the verifier contract, reducing gas costs compared to traditional EVM-based ZKP verification.

-This integration ensures privacy (inputs remain off-chain) and scalability (proof verification is lightweight on-chain).
+This integration ensures privacy (inputs remain off-chain) while providing cryptographic proof of identity.

 ## Checkpoint 0: 📦 Environment Setup 📚